 COVID-19 UPDATE: METROPOLITAN HUMAN RELATIONS COMMISSION

-In response to the ongoing coronavirus pandemic, the City of Fort Wayne Metropolitan Human Relations Commission offices will be closed to the public starting November 23, with plans to reopen on January 19.
-We will continue to process inquiries through our website and via telephone.
+In response to the ongoing coronavirus pandemic, the City of Fort Wayne Metropolitan Human Relations Commission offices is open to the pubic.
+As of September 2, masks are required inside all city of Fort Wayne buildings.
+At this time, we’d like to limit the amount of people in our building to make sure we are following social distancing protocol.
+We kindly ask that there only be 1 person per appointment and no guests.
+If you need an accommodation please talk to our front desk staff.
+We will continue to process inquiries through our website, via telephone or walk-ins.
 If you would like to begin the process of filing a charge of discrimination you are encouraged to call our office at (260) 427-1146 or visit our website at http://www.fortwaynemetro.org/contact-us/general-inquiries.html.
 If you submit an inquiry to the Commission, an Investigator will reach out to you.
 We appreciate your patience through this difficult time.

 Metro has received calls regarding lock-out and utility shut-off reports from tenants seeking legal help.
 If you believe you have been discriminated against Metro can assist you in filing a Fair Housing complaint.
 If you are in need of legal services regarding tenant rights (legal representation), please use this resource list put together by our partners to better assist you.
 Find the list in Spanish here.
 Find the list in Burmese here.